metasoarous/strange-coop/README.md

 This project is for an automatic, light sensor based automatic door shutter.
 It requires a beaglebone black, and setup of a lein/clojure environment.

+## Features

+* `./bin/fix_permissions.sh` - Sets up udev rules in `etc` such that the user has permissions to write to GPIO pins and read from AIN pins.
+  Also actives AIN functionality on boot, though I wonder if we shouldn't force users to do this themselves.
+* Sysfs based GPIO and AIN implementations, using shared interfaces for `ReadablePin`, etc.
+* Some abstraction code for working with H-bridges.
+* Automatic `close!`ing of GPIO pins on shutdown hook (requires running with `lein trampoline` however).

 ## Hardware

 On the hardware side, I'm using